 Salt & Light: A collectible photographic journal

-Salt & Light, Issue Two: Zion's Palette is now available!
 This exciting new issue features a project exploring seasonal change in the stunningly beautiful Zion National Park in Utah, in the southwestern United States.
-The entire project was created on large format 4x5" sheet film, in glorious full color.
+The entire project is in color.
 For this stage of the project, I wanted to focus on autumn and winter, especially on the incredible diversity of the multicolored leaves in the fall, and the serene and pristine beauty of fresh snowfall in the winter.
 The images have been carefully curated and the essays and stories inside thoughtfully authored and edited over a period of several months, and I couldn't be happier or more excited to finally be able to share the results of all this hard work with you, my supporters!
 To those of you who purchased Issue One, Mojave Monochrome, thank you!
 Your support means the world to me.
-To those of you who haven't yet had the ability to order your copy, it is still available here, and makes for an excellent complement to this second installment in my collectible series of affordable fine art publications.
+To those of you who haven't yet had the ability to order your copy, it is still available here, and makes for an excellent complement to this second issue.

 When it came time to create the next issue of Salt & Light, I looked long and hard at what I'd built with the previous issue, and how I could improve upon it.